 The genetic architecture of Pareto trade-offs.
 Pareto archetypes represent optimal solutions in natural populations.
 Some of these optimal solutions might be economically important as they represent high performance solutions to increase productivity of a trait of agricultural relevance – for instance, plant productivity under low nutrient conditions (Good et al., 2004; White & Broadley, 2005; Kant et al., 2010.
 Thus, an archetype can arbitrarily be selected to quantify its distance to the rest of the data-points or natural variants.
 This matrix of values then reflects the natural variation of the optimal solutions defined by the selected archetype, and can be considered as a “Pareto efficiency” trait.
-In Arabidopsis, Genome-Wide Association (GWAS) Mapping (Atwell et al., 2010) has been shown to be a powerful tool to pinpoint the genetic bases of natural variation in complex traits, including ones related to nitrogen use (Gifford et al., 2013; Rosas et al., 2013.
+In Arabidopsis, Genome-Wide Association (GWAS) Mapping (Atwell et al., 2010) has been shown to be a powerful tool to pinpoint the genetic bases of natural variation in complex traits, including ones related to nitrogen responses in roots (Gifford et al., 2013; Rosas et al., 2013.
 Indentifying the genetic and molecular bases of optimal solutions (archetypes) is ideal towards understanding how to engineer plants with increased performance or yield.
 Here, we propose to use the Pareto front of N and PK performance defined with Arabidopsis accessions, and identify the accession-archetype that have the most optimal outcome (high ∆biomass at low N, as a function of PK concentration).
-We will score the rest of the accessions as the differential performance on the Pareto space as relative to the selected archetype.
+We will score the rest of the accessions as the differential performance on the Pareto space, relative to the selected archetype.
 Arabidopsis ecotypes are expected to capture the range of successful solutions in NUE on the Pareto front, reflecting the diversity of nutrient dynamics in natural conditions.
 Indeed we have already shown a wide variety in NUE in Arabidopsis accessions in our studies (Fig. 2A), as has been also reported previously for a more limited number of accessions (North et al., 2009; Chardon et al., 2010; Ikram et al., 2011).
 Therefore, using archetype-related performance, we aim at indentifying genes underlying the Nutrient Pareto trade-off and uncover the genetic basis of complex nutrient use efficiency.

-In summary in this project, we propose to address the challenging question of the basis of natural variation of environmentally driven trade-offs.
+In summary in this project, we propose to address the challenging question of the basis of natural variation of environmentally driven trade-offs in nutrient use efficiency.
 This will be done in an economically and environmentally relevant trade-off: nutrient uptake efficiency and growth.
-We will combine phenomics, genomics, systems biology approaches and economics conceptual framework of Pareto fronts.
-We aim to uncover the genetic and developmental underpinnings of nutrient trade-off in natural Arabidopsis populations (Aim 1), define the Pareto front of nutrient use efficiency and identify optimal archetypes (Aim 2), and identify the genomic bases Pareto-archetypes phenotypes (Aim 3).
+We will combine population genetics with phenomics, genomics, systems biology approaches and economics conceptual framework of Pareto fronts.
+We aim to quantify the nutrient trade-off in natural Arabidopsis populations as a function of biomass and morphology (Aim 1), use these data to define the Pareto front of nutrient use efficiency and identify optimal archetypes (Aim 2), and identify the genetic basis for these Pareto-archetypes phenotypes using population genetic and genomic approaches (Aim 3).
 We envision the long-term advantage of this elegant approach as the ability to target gene candidates to engineer plants with optimized NUE.